Peace Monument (Atlanta): Recent controversy

 On August 13, 2017, following the Unite the Right rally in Charlottesville, Virginia, the monument was defaced.
 Demonstrators in Atlanta, protesting the white supremacist rally, had organized a march from Woodruff Park to Piedmont Park.
-Once there some protesters attempted to tear down the monument with a chain, with one protester getting hurt by metal falling off the monument.
+Once there some protesters attempted to tear down the monument with a chain, with one protester being hurt by metal falling off the monument.
 The monument was also graffitied with spray paint by protesters.
 Following these events, the city of Atlanta created an advisory committee that worked with the Atlanta History Center to discuss possible changes to Confederate monuments and memorials in the city.

 In 2019, the Government of Georgia passed a law forbidding the removal of Confederate monuments and memorials in Georgia.
 In August of that same year, the commission authorized the installation of signs near several Confederate monuments and memorials in the city (including the Peace Monument) that would give more historical context regarding the structures.
 At the Peace Monument, two signs were placed near the monument, which, according to the CEO of the Atlanta History Center, turn the monument from "an object of veneration into an artifact."
 The marker mentions the Lost Cause of the Confederacy and its relation to the monument and highlights that the monument neglects the perspective of many African Americans during that time.
 Additional markers were placed near monuments and memorials in Oakland Cemetery (including the Confederate Obelisk) and Buckhead.
 Following the placement of these markers, the Atlanta chapter of the NAACP criticized them for not going far enough, with the branch president criticizing the committee for "compromising on racism."
 An official from the Southern Poverty Law Center similarly criticized the signs, saying, "A plaque standing next to something that massive and already offensive can't really undo the harm to citizens who are being exposed to it."
 As of 2019, the Gate City Guard continues to hold rededication ceremonies every October.